Emmett/Furla Oasis: Legal issues and other controversies

-MoviePass Films

-In May 2018, Helios and Matheson Analytics, the parent company of MoviePass, acquired the option to purchase the assets of Emmett/Furla Oasis Films plus gain its executives' expertise in making films for a new subsidiary, MoviePass Films.
-The new company would be 51% owned by Helios and the remainder by EFO.
-By early August 2018, Helios and Matheson completed the acquisition of Emmett Furla Oasis Films assets for the MoviePass subsidiary, MoviePass Films.
-The first film produced under the MoviePass Films was announced to be 10 Minutes Gone starring Bruce Willis, which the first of a three film pact with Willis.
-In late September 2018, the company acquired equity stakes and co-distribution in two films distributed by Neon to be released soon.

 In March 2019, The Boies/Schiller Film Group filed suit on Tuesday, accusing Emmett/Furla Oasis Films of breaching a deal to produce two Escape Plan sequels starring Sylvester Stallone.
 According to the suit, Boies/Schiller put up a $6 million loan for the $65 million project.
 The arrangement also gave Boies/Schiller rights to finance and produce the sequels, Escape Plan 2: Hades and Escape Plan: The Extractors.
 Boies/Schiller alleges that Emmett/Furla Oasis Films breached that agreement, and did not allow Boies/Schiller to put up financing for the sequels.
 The suit claims Emmett/Furla also failed to pay an executive producing fee on each of the two movies.

 Oasis Ventures Entertainment sued MoviePass Films on October 14, 2019 over the theft of films and for lack of consent from Oasis in making the deal with Helios and Matheson.

-Today, MoviePass Films is the only company to bear the MoviePass name after MoviePass was shut down in 2020.
+On July 1, 2021, Blumhouse Productions sued EFO and Hulu over the rights to their film, Boss Level.

+By June 2022, the defunct EFO faced a $25 million debt as a result of the civil and federal lawsuits they faced.
+That same month, actor Bruce Willis (on behalf of his former attorney) accused company co-founder Randall Emmett of mistreatment during his health issues.
+Willis claims that Emmett and other affiliates of EFO "pushed him to keep working" despite his battle with aphasia.
+Worse for Emmett, a Los Angeles Times news article was published at the same time, accusing him of racial or gender discrimination, employment abuse, termination and retaliation at the company's California offices and outside.
+In one lawsuit, Emmett was accused by a former employee of making racial slurs against him, including the employee's race, as well as other slurs about rappers Quavo, Cardi B and former partner 50 Cent (with whom Emmett co-founded another film label, Cheetah Vision, in 2008).
+The plaintiff also accused Emmett of hiding a Rolls-Royce in an insurance fraud scam and ordering him to retrieve a supply of cocaine.
+His scandals were later exploited on the Hulu documentary, The Randall Scandal: Love, Loathing and Vanderpump, which premiered on May 22, 2023.

+Between 2022 and 2023, former employees sued EFO for racial discrimination, workplace harassment and wrongful termination.

+In October 2024, Baker Entertainment, LLC. sued Emmett Furla Oasis Holdings, LLC. for breach of contract, fraud and breach of fiduciary duty.
+The plaintiff accused the latter of breaching an agreement on a co-financing partnership which was signed in 2015.